vincent-herlemont/native_model/README.md

 });
 dot.name = "Dot".to_string();
 dot.x = 5;
-// For interoperability, we encode the data with the version compatible with Application 1. let bytes = native_model::encode_downgrade(dot, source_version).unwrap();
+// For interoperability, we encode the data with the version compatible with Application 1 (downgrade). let bytes = native_model::encode_downgrade(dot, source_version).unwrap();

 // Application 2 sends bytes to Application 1.